bburns/PyVoyager/README.md

 Entering `vg` will show the available commands:

-    Voyager commands
+    PyVoyager commands

-      vg download <volnums>             - download volume(s)
+      vg download       - download volume(s)
-      vg unzip <volnums>                - unzip volume(s)
+      vg unzip          - unzip volume(s)
-      vg convert <volnums>              - convert IMGs to PNGs vg denoise <volnums>              - remove noise
+      vg convert        - convert IMGs to PNGs vg adjust         - adjust images (rotate and enhance) vg denoise        - remove noise from images vg center         - center images
-      vg center <volnums>               - center images
+      vg composite      - create color images
-      vg composite <volnums>            - create color images vg target <volnums>               - copy images into target subfolders vg list                           - show status of local datasets vg clips bw|color [<targetpath>]  - create bw or color movies of flybys vg movies                         - combine clips into movies
+      vg target         - copy images into target subfolders vg clips          - create bw or color clips vg movies         - create movies from clips vg list           - show status of local datasets

-    where
+      vg test center    - run centering tests vg test denoise   - run denoising tests

+    where most commands can be followed by <filter> and <options>, where

+      <filter>     = [<volnums>] [<imageIds>] [<targetpath>]
+                     (all are anded together)
       <volnums>    = 5101..5120 Voyager 1 Jupiter
                      6101..6121 Voyager 1 Saturn
                      5201..5214 Voyager 2 Jupiter
                      6201..6215 Voyager 2 Saturn
                      7201..7207 Voyager 2 Uranus
                      8201..8210 Voyager 2 Neptune
                      (ranges and wildcards like 5101-5104 or 51* are ok)
+      <imageIds>   = imageId or range, like C1234567, C1234567-C1234569
       <targetpath> = [<system>]/[<spacecraft>]/[<target>]/[<camera>]
       <system>     = Jupiter|Saturn|Uranus|Neptune
       <spacecraft> = Voyager1|Voyager2
       <target>     = Jupiter|Io|Europa|, etc.
       <camera>     = Narrow|Wide
+      <options>    = -y overwrite existing volume data

-    e.g. vg movies bw //Triton
+    e.g. vg clips 8205 //triton

-    You can also add `-y` to a command to have it overwrite any existing data.

-Most commands will fill in any missing intermediate steps, so for example, to download and composite all the Uranus images (might take a while - there are 7 volumes of 1-3GB each), enter
+Most commands will fill in any missing intermediate steps, so for example, to download, denoise, center, composite, mosaic, and annotate all the Uranus images (which might take a while - there are 7 volumes of 1-3GB each), enter

-    > vg composite 7*
+    > vg annotate 7*

 Or you can be more explicit and run them individually, as folllows -